 Most people believe that you do not need lube during period sex as menstrual fluid is a good replacement.
 This is not completely true.
 It is accurate that menstrual fluid reduces friction during sexual intercourse but not all women bleed equally.
 While some women experience heavier bleeding, many women bleed significantly less.
 Even during the early days when women bleed more heavily, the quantity released is neither constant nor stable throughout a given time.
 In such instances, the amount of menstrual fluid discharged may not be enough to act as a lubricant for many women.
 Moreover dried menstrual fluid and tissues can also increase friction, making the entire ordeal unpleasant or even painful.

 4) The risks of unprotected sex

 Many individuals take period sex as a ticket to have unprotected sex.
-This is an unwise decision.
+This is an unwise decision for your sex life and more.
 While it’s true that women are less likely to get pregnant when menstruating, it is not entirely impossible.
 The sperm cells can actually be alive and active within the reproductive organs of a woman’s body for almost a week.
 This could lead to fertilization at a later time after the sexual intercourse.
 An unwanted pregnancy is not too out of the realm of possibility in these cases.
 Another thing to remember is that menstrual blood does not prevent Sexually Transmitted Infections (STIs).
 You could pass on or contract them from your partner during unprotected period sex.
 So, pack up on protection and have fun responsibly!